jbcodestech/FlaskApp-Python/FLASK APP/README.md

 # Flask Docker App

 This is a simple Flask web application that is Dockerized.
-It runs a basic web server that returns "Hello, World!" when accessed.
+It runs a basic web server that returns "Hello, World!" when accessed Coded By Ocen John Bosco.

 ## Prerequisites

 - Docker
 - Git
 - Kubernetes (for orchestration demo)
+  #PROJECT STRUCTURE
+FLASK APP/
+│
+├── Dockerfile  # Dockerfile for containerizing the app ├── app.py # Flask application code
+├── requirements.txt  # Python dependencies
+├── README.md
+└── kubernetes/
+    ├── deployment.yaml
+    └── service.yaml

 ## How to Build the Docker Image